Keywords are a key component of search marketing, but what is a long-tail keyword, and why are they important?

 First, a keyword (in the context of search engine optimization and marketing) is a word or phrase that someone types into a search engine (like Google) to find websites and web content related to that word or phrase.
-For instance, if someone is looking for something to do in Chicago, but have no idea what, they might type into Google:
+A long-tail keyword is a precise multi-word keyword phrase, typically three words or more, that someone types into a search engine.
+For example, let’s assume that someone is looking for one of the many stellar tourist attractions in Chicago.

 Share this Post